50+ Types of Jasper Stone: A Comprehensive Guide to Varieties and Characteristics

 Brecciated Jasper: Offering a mosaic of red tones interlaced with dark or light angular fragments, this Jasper promotes emotional stability and mental clarity.

-Fancy Jasper: A multicoloured stone blending green, lilac, pink, or red, Fancy Jasper is celebrated for its comforting and repairing qualities.
+Fancy Jasper: This multicoloured stone, which can be green, lilac, pink, or red, is celebrated for its comforting and repairing qualities

-Picture Jasper: It reveals nature-like, scenic patterns with rich brown, tan, and creamy hues, often used for nurturing and protection.
-Fierce Lynx RecommendsResilient Lynx - Wonderstone & Hematite Bracelet Set
+Picture Jasper: It reveals nature-like, scenic patterns with rich brown, tan, and creamy hues.
+It is often used for nurturing and protection.

 Picasso Jasper: This variety displays striking abstract lines and patterns reminiscent of Picasso's paintings and is considered inspiring for creative minds.